 "The coupling of electricity and gravitation, which is the cause of the redshift and the exponential weakening of gravitation.... makes Newton’s law inapplicable on the cosmological scale...
 The gravitational parameter G changes from a constant to a physical variable which is constant only over the homogeneous distribution on the cosmological scale…"

-However, these concepts never gained traction in a world of mainstream cosmology, frenetically proving "Einstein was right!" over and over again.
-In fact, this may be the missing link in cosmology to explain many puzzling phenomena, from large atmosphere gas giants in the outer solar system, to cosmic redshift Hubble constant, to the "missing mass" dark matter, to super fast spinning stars, to galactic 'black holes', to gassing out comets in the inner solar system, to the Pioneer Anomaly, to tiny Pluto's many moons.
+However, these concepts never gained traction in a world of mainstream cosmology, frenetically proving "Einstein was right!" over and over again, which makes General Relativity dominant in all gravity theory.
+In fact, variable-G may be the missing link in cosmology to explain many puzzling phenomena, from large atmosphere gas giants in the outer solar system, to cosmic redshift Hubble constant, to the "missing mass" dark matter, to super fast spinning stars, to galactic 'black holes', to gassing out comets in the inner solar system, to the Pioneer Anomaly, to tiny Pluto's many moons.
 It all fits so well with a "variable gravity G" concept, ushering in a new era of fundamental physics and cosmology….
 There was no way to prove a variable gravity G from our Earth's position, same as there is no way to find 'dark matter' here.
-For those proofs, we need to measure G away from Earth's orbital region...
-But we're not there yet.
+At this time, the concept of gravity-G not being a universal constant would appear to be 'pie in the sky' were it not for coincidence that other methods had collaborated to calculate deep space gravity, which seem to confirm a variable G: Viz.
+Deep Space Gravity, which indicates how high G (gravitationally) redshifts distant cosmic light at the Hubble constant; and The Boltzmann Constant, when applied to CMB, seems to indicate the same high G in deep space.
+These support the calculations derived from the Axiomatic Equation, as applied to figuring variable G; at this time, this is all still anecdotal.
+For proof, we need to measure G away from Earth's orbital region...
+But not there yet.

 Also see: Mass of the Universe